AMR-MK47/ONews/README.md

 ### Contribution:
 Feel free to fork this repository and contribute.
 Whether it's fixing bugs, adding new features, or improving the UI, all contributions are welcome!

----

-This description should give potential users and contributors a good understanding of what your app does and how they can get started.